What is a consumer lease?

 National Consumer Credit Protection Amendment Bill 2019

-At the time of writing (1 July 2020), there is a Bill before the Senate that relates to consumer leases and payday loans (i.e. small amount credit contracts).
-This Bill is the National Consumer Credit Protection A change made to a legal document or Act of parliament.
-(Small Amount Credit Contract and Consumer Lease Reforms) Bill 2019 (No. 2) (Cth).
-If this Bill is passed by both houses of parliament in its current form, it will impose further obligations on consumer lease providers and payday lenders, and increase consumer protection.
+At the time of writing (1 July 2021), there is a Bill before the Senate that relates to consumer leases and payday loans (i.e. small amount credit contracts).
+This Bill is the National Consumer Credit Protection Amendment (Small Amount Credit Contract and Consumer Lease Reforms) Bill 2019 (No. 2) (Cth).
+If this Bill is passed by both Houses of Parliament in its current form, it will impose further obligations on consumer lease providers and payday lenders, and increase consumer protection.

 Some traders, car dealers, finance brokers and lenders sign consumers up for consumer lease when in fact the consumers intend to enter into a ‘rent to buy’ (sale by instalments) agreement or loan contract.
-A consumer who enters into a lease in such circumstances should obtain advice about whether they can seek to have the transaction reopened as unjust (see ‘Unjust contracts’, above), or whether the consumer lease provider has engaged in Something done by a manufacturer or seller that is unfair, dishonest or likely to mislead a consumer when buying goods or services. under section 12DA of the ASIC Act.
+A consumer who enters into a lease in such circumstances should obtain advice about whether they can seek to have the transaction reopened as unjust (see ‘Unjust contracts’, above), or whether the consumer lease provider has engaged in misleading or deceptive conduct under section 12DA of the ASIC Act.

 Responsible lending obligations